 Kevin Schlaufman, a Johns Hopkins University assistant professor in the Physics and Astronomy Department, said, “This star is maybe one in 10 million.
 It tells us something very important about the first generations of stars.”

 The universe’s first stars after the Big Bang would have comprised altogether of components like hydrogen, helium, and little measures of lithium.
 Those stars delivered components heavier than helium in their centers and seeded the universe with them when they detonated as supernovae.

-Scientists determined that the star is is part of a two-star system orbiting around a common point.
-Moreover, there is a tiny, almost invisibly faint “secondary” star, discovered by another group of astronomers.
+Scientists determined that the star is part of a two-star system orbiting around a common point.
+Moreover, there is a tiny, almost invisibly faint “secondary” star discovered by another group of astronomers.
 Scientists measured its composition by studying a high-resolution optical spectrum of its light.

-The nearness or absence of faint lines in a star’s range can recognize the components it contains, for example, carbon, oxygen, hydrogen, iron, and that’s just the beginning.
-For this situation, the star had greatly low metallicity.
+The nearness or absence of faint lines in a star’s range can recognize the components it contains, for example, carbon, oxygen, hydrogen, and iron, and that’s just the beginning.
+In this situation, the star had greatly low metallicity.

 Those astronomers additionally distinguished unusual behavior in the star framework that suggested the presence of a neutron star or black hole.
-Scientists observed that to be inaccurate, yet in doing as such they found the visible star’s considerably smaller companion.
+Scientists observed that to be inaccurate, yet in doing so they found the visible star’s considerably smaller companion.

 The discovery of this new ultra metal-poor star, named 2MASS J18082002–5104378 B, opens up the possibility of observing even older stars.

 Schlaufman said, “If our inference is correct, then low-mass stars that have a composition exclusively the outcome of the Big Bang can exist.
 Even though we have not yet found an object like that in our galaxy, it can exist.”